Eric Hipwood

 Eric Hipwood (born 13 September 1997) is a professional Australian rules footballer playing for the Brisbane Lions in the Australian Football League (AFL).
+Primarily a key forward, Hipwood is a premiership player and leading goalkicker for the club.

 Early life

 Hipwood was born in Melbourne's inner suburb of St Kilda.
 His parents were passionate St Kilda Saints fans who had married in the stands of Moorabbin Oval prior to his birth.
 His grandfather, Ken, was instrumental in establishing the Aspley Football Club in Brisbane's northern suburbs and his father, Brad, was a former senior player for Aspley.
 His grandparents are also life members of the Aspley Football Club.
 At the age of three, Eric moved to his father's home state of Queensland and settled on the Sunshine Coast with his family where he began playing junior football for Kawana Park at the age of eight.

-At 13 years of age he was placed in the Brisbane Lions developmental academy and switched allegiances to the Caloundra Australian Football Club.
+At 13 years of age he was placed in the Brisbane Lions Academy and switched allegiances to the Caloundra Panthers.
 Two years later, at the age of 15, he played his first QFA senior match for Caloundra in their away clash against Aspley and kicked three goals on debut.
 In his final year of junior football he switched clubs again and played for Aspley in the North East Australian Football League (NEAFL).
 Hipwood was selected to represent Queensland at the 2015 AFL Under 18 Championships and was named in the All Australian team for his performances.
 He was then invited to attend the AFL Draft Combine in November 2015.

-Hipwood was also a very talented cricketer in his younger years and accepted an invitation to join the cricket sports excellence program at Maroochydore State High School in Year 10.